-Many times, a carotid body tumor does not cause symptoms and is found by your doctor during an exam.
-You may be able to feel the tumor, but it is not painful.
+Many times, a carotid body tumour does not cause symptoms and is found by your doctor during an exam.
+You may be able to feel the tumour, but it is not painful.

-If the tumor becomes large, it can press on the nerves, blood vessels or organs around it.
+If the tumour becomes large, it can press on the nerves, blood vessels or organs around it.
 This may cause throat pain, hoarseness, a numb tongue or make it hard to swallow.

-Your doctor will closely examine your head and neck to check for signs of a carotid body tumor.
+Your doctor will closely examine your head and neck to check for signs of a carotid body tumour.
 You may need tests, such as: